 - Jungle Surfing – I did this activity when we visited last year.
-It’s a fun adventure zip lining through the canopy of the world’s oldest rainforest.
+It’s a fun adventure zip-lining through the canopy of the world’s oldest rainforest.
 The last flying fox gives you the chance to slide down upside down like a bat.

 - Kayaking Cape Tribulation Beach – Craig loved doing this activity while I was jungle surfing.
-You can read more about it here.

-Just go a little further north of Cape Tribulation, right before the road turns to the 4WD only Bloomfield Track, to visit Emmagen Beach.
+Just go a little further north of Cape Tribulation, right before the road turns to the 4WD-only Bloomfield Track, to visit Emmagen Beach.

 The track is next to the big strangler fig on the right-hand side of the road.
 It’s a short five-minute walk down to the beach and is definitely worth a look.
 There was no one around when we went.
 It is right next to Emmagen Creek so be wary of crocs.

-Port Douglas to Cape Tribulation road trip Videos
+Port Douglas to Cape Tribulation videos

 More Far North Queensland Tips